 Can you use watercolor paper for art made with colored pencils?

-Yes, watercolor paper is great for colored pencils because they’re usually made to accommodate not just wet media but dry materials too.
+Yes, watercolor paper for beginners is great for colored pencils because they’re usually made to accommodate not just wet media but dry materials too.

 If you love to use watercolor pencils and try to level up your colored pencil art by combining it with light washes of water, watercolor paper is definitely what you should go for.
 You should also use it if you love to experiment and combine your colored pencil illustrations with other wet media.